varsh99/Stock_man/README.md

 *Calculating the profit and loss of a day.

 The coding involves basic structures and for loop concepts which are used to achieve the process of stock management.
+Structures to get date and stock details are created.